vimkidgit/article/en/6_checking_Goldbach_conjecture_with_code.md

         $this->mainFunction($range,$beginTime);
     }
     function mainFunction($range,$beginTime){
         // 1.
-Taking a even interger from 2 to 10 million to the programe's loops in order. for($i=2;$i<=$range;$i=$i+2){
+Taking a even integer from 2 to 10 million to the programe's loops in order. for($i=2;$i<=$range;$i=$i+2){
             if($i%10000==0){  // count time use
                 print_r(microtime(true)-$beginTime);